atsaloli/cicd/01_10-installing-gitlab-server.md

 #### Creating a host

-During the LISA tutorial, you'll be provided a Strigo VM (running Ubuntu 16 LTS).
+During the tutorial, you'll be provided a Strigo VM (running Ubuntu 16 LTS).
 Your Strigo VMs will be destroyed at the end of the day.

 To continue afterwards, you can use a host in a public cloud (e.g.,